Marisol Nichols

-Marisol Nichols (born November 2, 1973) is an American actress and former volunteer for the Federal Bureau of Investigation, known for her roles as Principal Ramirez on the Nickelodeon animated series The Loud House as well as Nadia Yassir on the Fox series 24 and Hermione Lodge on the CW drama series Riverdale.
+Marisol Nichols (born November 2, 1973) is an American actress, known for her roles as Principal Ramirez on the Nickelodeon animated series The Loud House, Nadia Yassir on the Fox series 24, and Hermione Lodge on the CW drama series Riverdale.

 Early life

 Nichols was born in the Rogers Park neighborhood of Chicago, Illinois, and grew up in Naperville, Illinois, with her mother, who is of Mexican descent, and her stepfather, Randy.
-Her biological father is of Russian-Jewish and Hungarian-Jewish descent.
+Her biological father was of Russian-Jewish and Hungarian-Jewish descent.
 She is the oldest of three siblings, having two younger brothers.